RainCandyTech/FPArchiveIndex/README.md

 # FPArchiveIndex
 Index of our Adobe Flash Player Archive Collection.
 Currently under construction.

-## Flash Player International Edition by Adobe
+## Flash Player Consumer Edition by Adobe (Worldwide)
 ### Introduction
 This is the normal version released by Adobe themselves.
 Adobe stopped supporting this version in December 31, 2020.</br>
 The last version is v32.0.0.465.
 ### Tech Specs
-Before version 30, this version is available for customers all around the world.</br>
-Beginning from version 30, this version is not available for customers in mainland China.</br>
+Before version 30, this version is available for consumers all around the world.
+After that, it is not available for consumers in Chinese Mainland.</br>
-After it was released, if Chinese users still visiting Adobe's Flash Player Download Site, they will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
+Chinese Mainland consumers who are still visiting Adobe's own Flash Player website will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
-For Windows exe installers, if Chinese users try to install them, the setup will not launch and will lead the user to ZhongCheng's website too.</br>
+Windows exe installers will also check for IP from Chinese Mainland, if detected the setup will not launch and it will lead users to ZhongCheng's website too.</br>
-If they are disconnected from the internet, they will able to install the program successfully.</br>
-But if the Player detected the user is located in China, it will refuse to run any contents with an error message "not compatible with your region" and requires user to reinstall.</br>
-The reinstall button will lead the user to ZhongCheng's website.</br>
+Although they can install the global version of the application successfully by disconnecting from the internet, they will get an error message "not compatible with your region" and the Player will refuse to run any contents and requires user to reinstall.
+The reinstall button will lead the user to ZhongCheng's website.</br></br>
 But there's no region lock on macOS & Linux version.</br></br>
-Starting from version 32.0.0.403, Adobe integrates a timebomb in the program.
+Starting from version 32.0.0.403, Adobe integrates a timebomb in this edition.
 It will refuse to play any contents starting from January 12, 2021.
 ### Available Archives
-The original binaries of this version is available in Internet Archive.
+The original binaries of this version are available in the following links from Internet Archive. <br>
+* [Flash Player Archive @ Internet Archive](https://archive.org/details/flashplayerarchive) - Backup of Adobe's official "Archived Flash Player Versions" pages, up to version 32.0.0.387<br>
+* [Adobe Flash Player 32.0.0.453 / 32.0.0.465 @ Internet Archive](https://archive.org/details/fp_32.0.0.465_archive) - Archive of version 32.0.0.453 & 32.0.0.465<br>

+However, some versions are not fully archived.
+You might be able to find them at other places.

-## Flash Player Enterprise by HARMAN
+## Flash Player Enterprise Edition by HARMAN (Worldwide)
 ### Introduction
 On the [Adobe Flash Player EOL Enterprise Information Page](https://www.adobe.com/products/flashplayer/enterprise-end-of-life.html), Adobe announced the official enterprise distributor for Flash Player outside China mainland, HARMAN International.
 From unknown sources, their Flash support service costs about $50,000 per year.
 ### Tech Specs
 The Flash Player version provided by them is v50.
 In our archive, only ActiveX & PPAPI version available.</br>
 This version of Flash has been limited in the URLs that it can load.
-If users load a flash content and it is not located on the URL whitelist, the Player will refuse to load it and show the info button.
+If users load a flash content and it is not located on the URL whitelist,</br>
+the Player will refuse to load it and show the info button.
 The button will lead users to [this page](https://airsdk.harman.com/flashplayer/blocked?url=URL).
 By the way, you can also get more informations at this page.
 ### Available Archives
 |Date (CST)|Version|ActiveX|PPAPI|
 |:---|:---|:---|:---|